scuzzydude/asimov/asimov.md

 Thomas Jefferson authored the blueprint for true global revolution.
 Revolution burned like wildfire and the feudal powers were gone or sterilized in two hundred years.
 It only took two hundred years.
 It was the status quo of governance since the dawn of civilization, five-thousand years at least.

 The end of feudal powers didn't end inequality in real human terms, only in legal terms.
 What would the world look like today without Jefferson?
 In statistics terms, what was his wins above replacement?
 In science fiction terms, maybe if there'd been no Jefferson, King George's son Georgie Boy would have fallen in love with an American actress on a visit to the colonies and their grand love would have ignited a proto-Victorian renaissance that led to an age of fabulousness.
+One can only imagine what would happen if a commoner and royal got together.

 Henry Ford revolutionized more than just the automobile.
 Engineering wasn't really extended to dealing with labor before Henry Ford.
 Generally, in urban environments, if you were a skilled at some facet of industry, you were good and fast because if you weren't, somebody was going to beat you down and take your job and your family was going to starve.
 Brutal life, but I don't think that's an overdramatization.
 Henry Ford equalized a system of labor.
 He made it so that it didn't really require much education, or much skill, or much intelligence, in a large system, there would be a place where you might fit.
 If you were willing to work hard and learn how to do at least one thing well, you could earn a good living.
 He broke down a system and integrated it using equalization of ability.
 If you were too fast for your job that meant you could move up.
 That motivated you.
 The old way rewarded those who were willing to hurt somebody to take a job.
 In terms of real value, Henry Ford changed the world.